While it was once a common practice, and still is in some environments, password expiration is no longer recommended.

 - The length of time before an upcoming password expiration that the server should start warning about that expiration.
 A value of zero seconds disables the warning.
 By default, the server starts warning about an upcoming expiration five days in advance.

 - Indicates whether the server should allow a user’s password to expire even if they have not been warned about an upcoming expiration.
 If this is false (which is the default), then the server ensures that the user receives at least one warning about the upcoming expiration, even if the expiration time has already passed.
-Once it has issued the warning, the server grants the user the full duration of the password expiration warning interval before the password actually expires.
+After it has issued the warning, the server grants the user the full duration of the password expiration warning interval before the password actually expires.

 - Indicates whether the server allows a user to change their password even after it has expired.
 This is false by default, and an administrator is required to reset the user’s password before the account becomes usable again.
 However, if this is changed to true, then the user is allowed to use the password modify extended operation over an unauthenticated connection, providing their current password in addition to the desired new password.